Phone-GWP-group

 UK Christmas statistics

-Over 100 fun facts about Christmas packaging and waste
+Over 100 facts about Christmas packaging and waste

-If you’re interested in consumer behaviour or concerned about the environmental impact of the festive season, some of these Christmas packaging facts and waste statistics are mind-boggling.
+If you’re interested in consumer behaviour or concerned about the environmental impact of the festive season, then these Christmas packaging facts and waste statistics are for you.

 Yet it is easy to forget about packaging during the festive season.

-This article sets out a wide selection of Christmas packaging facts, organised into several topics for 2024.
+In this article, we’ll present a comprehensive selection of Christmas packaging facts, organised into several topics for 2025.
 There are several tips on minimising waste and increasing recycling, too.

 Brown cardboard Christmas packaging decorated with a red bow